COPA-DATA/service-engine-linux-how-to/Readme.md

    `sudo apt update`

-## Install required packages
+## Install service-engine package
-The following steps are valid for Ubuntu and Raspberry PI OS
+The installation procedure is carried out on the command line interface and is valid for Ubuntu and Raspberry PI OS.

-1. Install the `locales-all` package, which is required by the Service Engine
-    `sudo apt install locales-all`
-2. Install the Service Engine package
+1. Install the Service Engine package
     `sudo apt install service-engine`
-3. Install the `iiot-cli-12-0` package
-    `sudo apt install iiot-cli-12`
+    This will install the Service Engine and all required software packages on your system.

+**Hint:** Ensure to also let the system install the packages `locales-all` and `iiot-cli-12`, as they are required for the flawless functionality of the Service Engine.

 ## Configure a network license